alangibson27/basking-in-the-sun/Site/content/_index.en.md

 {{% introimage "http://images.baskinginthesun.co.uk/shutterstock_134583743.jpg" %}}

-{{% intro %}}
+{{% block center %}}
+Thank-you for visting the Basking in the Sun website.

-Basking in the Sun is a baby and infant massage class for individuals and small groups.
+Due to maternity leave, Basking in the Sun is taking a break from January 2019 until the end of December 2019.

-Lessons are suitable for babies from 2 months to crawling age, and are taught in your home.
+Lessons will resume in January 2020.
-{{% /intro %}}
+{{% /block %}}